tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

-   5. Step2 is step that's user must draw nodes on an imported map.
+   5. Step2: Users must draw nodes on an imported map.

       There are 3 types of node :

-        - Depot point :  The location of the starting point or charging station for the robot.
+        - Depot point :  The location of the starting point or charging station for a robot.
 (Red color)
-        - Customer point  :   The location of the picked up or delivered point which have demand.
+        - Customer point  :   The location of the pick-up or delivery point which has demands.
 (Green Color)
-        - Connetor point  :  It is used as an access point to evade obstacles and determine various positions.
-(Turquoise color)
+        - Connector point  :  It is used as an access point to evade obstacles and determine various positions.
+(Cyan color)

-      To place the nodes can be done after selecting the type of node and left-click on the window of the imported image (This is called 'drawing window'),this can be un-pasted last time by right-click.
-User can also determine the radial size of the nodes.
+      Placing the nodes can be done after selecting the type of nodes and left-click on the window of the imported image (This is refered as  'drawing window'), this can be undo by right-click.
+Users can also determine the radial size of the nodes.
 (This depends on the user's needs and it has no effect on the calculations)

       .. image:: tutorial_pic/step2-select-node-type.jpg
         :width: 500
         :height: 350